Opposition campaigner attacks Putin over Sochi costs

 Navalny's report, which won little attention in Russia's tightly controlled media, also contradicted government statements that private companies had financed more than half of the investment in Sochi.

-It said funds channeled through state-controlled companies had been portrayed as private, rather than public investment and that the private sector had really put in less than 4 percent of the overall cost.
+It said funds channelled through state-controlled companies had been portrayed as private, rather than public investment and that the private sector had really put in less than 4 percent of the overall cost.

 "In their statements, officials referred to investments of Gazprom, Sberbank, Russian Railways and other government-affiliated entities as private investments," the report said, adding that under international accounting standards such investments would be considered state money.